astropy/astropy-APEs/APE_public.rst

    symbols and uses ``import *``.
 2. Adds prefixes to many objects that are not public.
-This can be done in a backward compatible way by adding a ``__getattr__`` method to the module that raises an warning for any object that is not public.
+This can be done in a backward compatible way by adding a ``__getattr__`` method to the module that raises a warning for any object that is not public.
 This will allow existing code to continue to work, while encouraging people to fix their code to use the public interface.